actberw/dotfile/README.md

 pathogen for plugin manager
 snipmate for code generation(requires vim-addon-mw-utils and tlib and vim-snippets)
 tagbar for dir view
+markdown for markdown syntax highlight ctrlp.vim for ctrl + P

 ## submodule(在worktree根目录下执行)
 1. 添加submodule